 - 18 months

 - 3-4 years

 #3 Know the risk factors for hip dysplasia (see flyer below).
-If your child was breech beyond 34-weeks gestation or you have a family history of the condition, request an ultrasound if it's not already booked for you.
-These typically are booked at 4-6 weeks of age.
+If your child was breech beyond 34-weeks gestation or there is a family history of hip dysplasia discuss the need for an ultrasound.
 More information on diagnosis here.
-An X-ray at 6-months of age should be arranged for breech babies.

 #4 Learn the potential signs and symptoms of hip dysplasia so you know what to look out for (see flyer below).